youswiftlmao/foxie-the-desktop-pet/README.md

 https://youswift123.itch.io/foxie-the-desktop-pet

+ALSO IMPORTANT MAKE SURE WINDOWS SCALING IS 1.25x AYE

 btw rn dvd mode is broken so if it happens just close and relaunch and it will all be fine

 ## Features